-In the unlikely event that places reamin available after online registration has closed, you would apply through your Discipline Office to change an existing optional module to a Learning for Teaching module.
+In the unlikely event that places remain available after online registration has closed, you would apply through your Discipline Office to change an existing optional module to a Learning for Teaching module.

-Please note that as this module includes placement in a school, all participating students will have to complete a Disclosure & Barring Service declaration (the new name for CRB).
+Please note that as this module includes placement in a school, all participating students will have to complete a Disclosure & Barring Service declaration.

 - It may also be possible to self-arrange a series of placements (i.e. 1 day per week for 5/10 weeks).
 Please ensure that the series starts on one of the placement week dates provided above, and ensure it finishes early enough to enable you to complete your assignment (Autumn term or early Spring term advised)